Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 Welcome to the new release of the **Rainbow CLI**.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### Rainbow CLI 1.52 (February 2019) - Beta

+---

+**3-Release Breaking Changes**

+-   None.

+**Breaking Changes**

+-   Commands `rbw dashboard applications` have been replaced by commmands `rbw dashboard payasyougo` and `rbw dashboard business` in order to separate dashboard per applications type.
+These commands are now available to any developers for having a global overview of all their applications metrics in term of API consumed.

+**Changes**

+-   None.

+**Others changes**

+-   None.

 ### Rainbow CLI 1.51 (January 2019) - Beta

 ---